netbirdio/netbird/docs/self-hosting.md

 - Any Unix OS.
 - Docker Compose installed (see [Install Docker Compose](https://docs.docker.com/compose/install/)).
 - Domain name pointing to the public IP address of your server.
-- netbird Open ports ```443, 33071, 33073, 10000``` (Dashboard, Management HTTP API, Management gRpc API, Signal gRpc) on your server.
+- Netbird Open ports ```443, 33071, 33073, 10000``` (Dashboard, Management HTTP API, Management gRpc API, Signal gRpc) on your server.
 - Coturn is used for relay using the STUN/TURN protocols.
 It requires a listening port, ```UDP 3478```,  and range of ports,```UDP 49152-65535```, for dynamic relay connections.
 These are set as defaults in [setup file](https://github.com/netbirdio/netbird/blob/main/infrastructure_files/setup.env#L34), but can be configured to your requirements.
 - Maybe a cup of coffee or tea :)